devAlphaSystem/Alpha-System-Skopos/README.md

     # Master encryption key for securing user API keys (NEVER commit this to version control!)
     ENCRYPTION_KEY="your_master_encryption_key_here"

+    # Global data retention period in days (default: 180)
+    # Records older than this will be permanently deleted during daily maintenance
+    DATA_RETENTION_DAYS=180
     ```

 ### Running the Application